ruby-rdf/yaml-ld/README.md

 YAML-LD documents may use frames or contexts described either using [JSON-LD][] or [YAML-LD][].

+* Process YAML-LD source using JSON-LD Context or Frame.
+* Process JSON-LD source using YAML-LD Context or Frame.

+### Profiles

+The specification defines both basic and extended profiles.
+This gem is limited to the basic profile at this time.

 ## Implementation

 The gem largely acts as a front-end for the [JSON-LD gem][] with differences largely in the serialization format only.

 ## Dependencies
 * [Ruby](https://ruby-lang.org/) (>= 2.6)
 * [RDF.rb](https://rubygems.org/gems/rdf) (~> 3.2)